Sirze01/Scrabble_Junior_Game/ReadMe.txt

    -> Remove a word from the board
       -> A great attention was given to leave letters which belong to other words unchanged -> Import your own dictionary
-      -> In the beggining, we ask you to import your list of available words to unveil your full creativity -> Delete current board
+      -> In the beggining, we ask you to import your own set of words to unveil your full creativity -> Delete current board
       -> You may import, edit and export multiple boards in a single programme execution -> Advice to help the user understand the programme functioning